torognes/vsearch/README.md

 It appears that there are differences in usearch between the searches performed by the `--usearch_global` command and the clustering commands.
 Notably, it appears like `--usearch_global` simply ignores the options `--wordlength`, `--slots` and `--pattern`, while the clustering commands takes them into account.
 VSEARCH supports the `--wordlength` option for kmer lengths from 3 to 15, but the options `--slots` and `--pattern` are ignored.

 **Alignment:** VSEARCH uses a 8-way 16-bit SIMD vectorized implementation of the full dynamic programming algorithm (Needleman-Wunsch) for global sequence alignment.
 It is an adaptation of the method described by Rognes (2011).
+Due to the extreme memory requirements of this method when aligning two long sequences (e.g. more than 5000bp long), an alternative algorithm described by Hirschberg (1975) and Myers and Miller (1988) is used when aligning a pair of long sequences.
+This alternative algorithm uses only a linear amount of memory but is much slower.
 USEARCH by default uses a heuristic procedure involving seeding, extension and banded dynamic programming.
 If the `--fulldp` option is specified to USEARCH it will also use a full dynamic programming approach, but USEARCH is then considerably slower.

 **Search Accuracy:** The accuracy of VSEARCH searches has been assessed and compared to USEARCH version 7.0.1090.
 The Rfam 11.0 database was used for the assessment, as described on the [USEARCH website](http://drive5.com/usearch/benchmark_rfam.html).
 A similar procedure was described in the USEARCH paper using the Rfam 9.1 database.